lordsharks/academic/content/workshop/datamanip.md

 +++

 An introduction to data manipulation in R via **dplyr** and **tidyr**.

-The workshop is aimed at graduate students who have been introduced to R but who haven't had formal training in how to work with data in R.  In this workshop I demonstrate how to make data summaries by group, filter out rows, select specific columns, add new variables, change the format of datasets (i.e., *reshape* datasets), and join datasets together.
+This two-hour workshop is aimed at graduate students who have been introduced to R in statistics classes but haven’t had any training on how to work with data in R.

+The workshop covers how to:

+- Make data summaries by group
+- Filter out rows
+- Select specific columns
+- Add new variables
+- Change the format of datasets (i.e., *reshape* datasets)
+- Join datasets together

 Along the way students learn how to use the pipe operator to chain several data manipulation steps together.
-The workshop ends with time for students to practice their new skills.
+Students have time to practice data manipulation and reshaping using the `babynames` dataset from package **babynames**.

+I provide an R script that we'll run code from during the workshop as well as  a PDF document.
+The PDF is a written version of the workshop, including code and output, to be used as a reference.